jazzband/Watson/docs/user-guide/commands.md

 `-a, --all` | Reports all activities.
 `-p, --project TEXT` | Logs activity only for the given project.
 You can add other projects by using this option several times.
 `-T, --tag TEXT` | Logs activity only for frames containing the given tag.
 You can add several tags by using this option multiple times
+`--ignore-project TEXT` | Logs activity for all projects but the given ones.
+You can ignore several projects by using the option multiple times.
+Any given project will be ignored
+`--ignore-tag TEXT` | Logs activity for all tags but the given ones.
+You can ignore several tags by using the option multiple times.
+Any given tag will be ignored
 `-j, --json` | Format output in JSON instead of plain text `-s, --csv` | Format output in CSV instead of plain text `-g, --pager / -G, --no-pager` | (Don't) view output through a pager.